All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Introduction

 \section{Introduction}

 Variable importance (VI) tools describe how much a prediction model's accuracy depends on the information in each covariate.
 For example, in Random Forests, VI is measured by the decrease in prediction accuracy when a covariate is permuted (\citealp{breiman2001random_forests,breiman2001statistical}; see also \citealp{strobl2008conditional_VI,altmann2010permutation,zhu2015reinforcement_trees,gregorutti2015grouped_VI,datta2016algorithmic_qii,gregorutti2017correlation_LM_VI_RF}).
 A similar ``Perturb'' VI measure has been used for neural networks, where noise is added to covariates \citep{recknagel1997artificial_perturb_sensitivity,yao1998forecasting,scardi1999developing_perturb_sensitivity,gevrey2003review}.
-Such tools can be useful for improving the transparency of a ``black box'' a prediction model, for determining what scenarios may cause the model to fail, or for identifying covariates that must be measured with high precision.
+Such tools can be useful for identifying covariates that must be measured with high precision, for improving the transparency of a ``black box'' prediction model (see also \citealp{Rudin19}), or for determining what scenarios may cause the model to fail.

 However, existing VI measures do not generally account for the fact that many prediction models may fit the data almost equally well.
 In such cases, the model used by one analyst may rely on entirely different covariate information than the model used by another analyst.
-This common scenario has been called the \textquotedblleft Rashomon\textquotedblright{} effect of statistics (\citealp{breiman2001statistical}; see also \citealp{statnikov2013multiple_markov_boundaries,tulabandhula_rudin2014robust_opt,nevo2015minimal_class,letham2016dynamical_systems}).
+This common scenario has been called the \textquotedblleft Rashomon\textquotedblright{} effect of statistics (\citealp{breiman2001statistical}; see also \citealp{lecue2011interplay,statnikov2013multiple_markov_boundaries,tulabandhula_rudin2014robust_opt,nevo2015minimal_class,letham2016dynamical_systems}).
 The term is inspired by the 1950 Kurosawa film of the same name, in which four witnesses offer different descriptions and explanations for the same encounter.
 Under the Rashomon effect, how should analysts give comprehensive descriptions of the importance of each covariate?
 How well can one analyst recover the conclusions of another?
+Will the model that gives the best predictions necessarily give the most accurate interpretation?